Jump Ahead To:

 Homes in Summerlin

-Spring Valley boasts of a strong, diverse community.
-It also offers it’s residents beautiful views of the Nevada desert, a range of housing options, top schools, and low crime rates.
-It’s location fits exactly what many homeowners are looking for–space and access to many recreational activities and just two miles west of the Vegas Strip and just over 10 miles from downtown.
+Spring Valley boasts a strong, diverse community.
+It also offers its residents beautiful views of the Nevada desert, a range of housing options, top schools, and low crime rates.
+Its location fits exactly what many homeowners are looking for–space and access to many recreational activities and just two miles west of the Vegas Strip and just over 10 miles from downtown.

 What’s Happening in Spring Valley